communityecologist/densize/README.md

 # Partitioning density and size components of biodiversity effects
-The R package `densize` (DENSIty and SIZE) partitions the net, complementarity, and selection effects of biodiversity into additive components that reflect diversity-induced changes in plant density and size.
+The R function `densize` (DENSIty and SIZE) partitions the net, complementarity, and selection effects of biodiversity into additive components that reflect diversity-induced changes in plant density and size.

 ## Installation
 ```{r}